 National Palace Museum

-Those who want to soak up some Chinese culture in serious style will be awed by the vast collection of ancient artefacts and artwork held in Taipei's National Palace Museum.
-The collection forms the bulk of what was once on display at the Forbidden City in Beijing, moved to Taipei as a result of the Chinese Civil War.
-Recently re-opened after extensive renovations, the museum houses some world-famous exhibits like the 'Jade Cabbage' (a piece of jade carved to resemble a cabbage head), and a valuable copy of the Qingming Scroll.
+Once displayed in the Forbidden City, Beijing, the collection was moved to Taipei as a result of the Chinese Civil War.
+Visitors can view world-famous exhibits such as the 'Jade Cabbage' (a piece of jade carved to resemble a cabbage head), and a valuable copy of the Qingming Scroll.

-Transport: MRT Danshui Line to Shilin Station and then bus R30 (Red 30).
-Other routes that will take you to and near the Museum plaza are buses 255, 304, Minibus 18 and Minibus 19
+Transport: MRT Tamsui-Xinyi Line to Shilin Station and then bus R30 (Red 30).
+Other routes that will take you to or near the Museum plaza are buses 255, 304, Minibus 18 and Minibus 19.

 Admission: NT$160, concessions available